-Amy is editor in chief of Women’s Review of Books and a faculty member in the Solstice MFA Program at Pine Manor College.
+Amy is currently a freelance editor, writer, and consultant.
+She was editor in chief of Women’s Review of Books for fourteen years, from 2003 through 2017.
+She is a faculty member in the Solstice MFA Program at Lasell College.
 She has been an editor at Gay Community News, South End Press, and the Unitarian Universalist World magazine.
 She taught writing and literature at the University of Massachusetts and Emerson College and served as development director for the Massachusetts Foundation for the Humanities and the Women’s Lunch Place, a daytime shelter for homeless women.
-Her creative writing, feature articles, and reviews have appeared in the Ocean State Review, Prairie Schooner, The Gay and Lesbian Review, Women’s Review of Books, GCN, Sojourner, and other publications.
+Her creative writing, feature articles, and reviews have appeared in the Boston Review, Gay and Lesbian Review, Women’s Review of Books, and other publications.

 Amy has a BA in English from Brandeis University and a Master of Fine Arts in creative writing from the University of Massachusetts at Amherst.